Arch-Noize/sql-vet-clinic/README.md

 # 📖 Vet Clinic Database <a name="about-project"></a>

-This repository holds a database for a veterinarian clinic
+This repository holds a database for a veterinarian clinic.
+You can see a diagram of it [here](./Vet_Clinic_Diagram.png).

 ## 🛠 Built With <a name="built-with"></a>